Supporting Emergency Planners and Decision-Makers

 Developing an Emergency Responder Health and Safety Manual

-To meet the challenges of a post-9/11 era, the U.S. Environmental Protection Agency (EPA) saw the need for a nationally consistent, mission-ready workforce.
-Toward that end, ERG helped EPA develop an emergency responder Health and Safety (H&S) manual that promotes a consistent approach to health and safety across the agency.
+To meet the challenges of a post-9/11 era, EPA saw the need for a nationally consistent, mission-ready workforce.
+Toward that end, ERG helped EPA develop an emergency responder health and safety (H&S) manual that promotes a consistent approach to health and safety across the agency.
 The manual includes quick reference guides for EPA emergency responders, assigns clear roles and responsibilities, and equips EPA emergency responders with tools to develop effective, site-specific H&S plans.
-To supplement the manual, ERG also developed a half-day course for EPA personnel who implement regional H&S programs.
+Topics covered in the manual include medical surveillance; respiratory protection; personal protective equipment; radiation safety; physical stress; confined spaces; injury, illness, and exposure reporting; bloodborne pathogens; and transportation safety.
+To supplement the manual, ERG also developed training for EPA personnel who implement regional H&S programs.